KOflyan/json-unpacker/README.md

 ### Overview

-Simple library for unpacking JSON objects, e.g. transforming multi-level nested objects to a plain object, keeping the paths preserved.
+Simple library for unpacking JSON objects, e.g. transforming multi-level nested objects to plain objects, keeping the paths preserved.

 For example, given a nested JSON object as such